da-mkay/ng-builder-electron/README.md

 1. First, it asks for the name to use for the projects that will be created.
 If you enter `myapp` the following three projects will be created: `myapp-electron`, `myapp-renderer` and `myapp-main`.\
    The `*-main` project is a Node.js app written in typescript that will run in electrons main process.
 The `*-renderer` project is a normal Angular app that will be shown in an electron window.
 The `*-electron` project simply holds the package.json that will be used as a base when generating the final package.json for the electron app (see [General information](#general-information)).
 2. The second question is about the builder that should be used for the main project. @da-mkay/ng-builder-typescript will simply use the typescript compiler to compile the code.
 If you will have a more complex main project then you can also use @richapps/ngnode, which uses webpack to bundle the main project.
+(At the time this version of @da-mkay/ng-builder-electron was released, @richapps/ngnode was not yet fully Angular 12 compatible)
 3. Finally, the Angular app schematic is started to create an Angular application as the renderer project.
 The questions that appear (about Angular routing, sylesheet format etc.) are standard Angular questions.

 You are now ready to serve the electron app: